 Prerequisite: B or better in Biology A and B is required.
 Students must have completed Chemistry IA and IB.
-Junior or senior status is recommended.
-Students with a "C" or lower at the end of the term will be recommended to drop the course.

 AP Environmental Science (EL)

 The Advanced Placement (AP) Environmental Science curriculum is established by the College Board.
 The AP Environmental Science course has been developed to study both scientific principles as well as the environmental issues for a sociological perspective.
 It is intended to enable students to undertake a more advanced study of topics in environmental science or, alternatively, to fulfill a basic requirement for a laboratory science.
 Students are encouraged to take the College Board's Advanced Placement Environmental Science exam in May, thereby earning possible college credit.
 Course will be offered every year with available seats.